 Humidifiers are Your Best Friend

 In the case that, she suggests sleeping with a humidifier in your bedroom, adding that “it will add just enough moisture to the environment to give your skin the chance to do some real healing.
-A humidifier accomplishes this typically with the help of a barely-visible mist pushed into the air by a fan inside the mechanism.
-With regular use, it can also relieve congestion and other cold weather illnesses.
+A humidifier accomplishes this with the help of a barely-visible mist pushed into the air by a fan inside the mechanism.
+With regular use, it can also relieve congestion and other cold-weather illnesses.

 There are few downsides to having one in the house, except the threat of bacteria and mold, which can show up if you’re not regularly cleaning it with distilled water or vinegar.
 “For those who are afraid of the bacteria that sometimes can accumulate in a humidifier, you can even get a little one that attaches to a mini water bottle,” says Vargas.

-To that same point, adopting a cleaner approach to your routine could also make a different.
+To that same point, adopting a cleaner approach to your routine could also make a difference.
 Vargas personally loves how hydrating jojoba and avocado oil are, which is why both are included in her Daily Hydrating Cream.

 “Avocado is great both topically and as a booster to a morning shake!
 I would encourage you to eat more avocado and other good fats like olive oil and flax in your diet,” she says.
 “They will make the skin feel hydrated from the inside, out.
 In the dead of winter when your skin is suffering from the dry heat and the cold outside, healthy fatty acids in the diet will go a long way to making you feel you are hydrated.”